squeezboks/propapy/README.md

-# propapy
+# propapy - A Python 3 Wrapper for the CNES propa .dll

-A Python Wrapper for the CNES propa .dll
+A simple ctypes wrapper for the CNES propa .dll.